nextcloud/docker-socket-proxy/README.md

   --restart unless-stopped --privileged -d ghcr.io/cloud-py-api/aa-docker-socket-proxy:release
 ```

-Here in addition to `some_secure_password` we map certificate file from host with SSL certificate that will be used by HaProxy.
+Here in addition we map certificate file from host with SSL certificate that will be used by HaProxy.

 > [!WARNING]
 > If the certificates are self-signed, your job is to add them to the Nextcloud instance so that AppAPI can recognize them.